2mh/bel2bioc/README.md

 `bel2bioc.rb -<args> <files>`
 ##Command-line arguments:

 **b**: Output to BioC.
 Provide multiple file names separated by spaces for batch processing.
-Name of each output file is <file>.xml
+Extension of the output files is .xml, the name is carried over from the input file.

 **p**: Insert empty placeholder nodes for 'location'